-Slaughterhouses that use electricity to stun pigs, often use a funnel-shaped entrance to the single file raceway.
+Slaughterhouses that use electricity to stun pigs often use a funnel-shaped entrance to the single file raceway.
 A funnel-shaped entrance however will will just lead to bottle-necking.
-Grandin recommends an offset step design so that one pig can step aside to allow another one to pass.
-See the illustration of the design on the right.
+Grandin recommends some alternatives, such as an offset step design so that one pig can step aside to allow another one to pass.

+See the illustration of the design below.